Worktopia: improving future employment prospects for youth with Autism

 As our first edition of EmploymentWorks Canada (Québec) comes to an end, participants feel more prepared than ever to transition towards future employment, having gained lasting friendships and a whole new set of skills and experiences under their belt.
 The next step is a unique characteristic of EmploymentWorks Canada (Québec): each participant will continue to explore their employment possibilities on a individual basis with the ongoing support of a specialized career counsellor at Action Main D’Oeuvre inc..
 Hence, the journey continues!

-The See Things My Way Centre for Innovation is thrilled to launch the second edition of EmploymentWorks Canada (Quebec), as well as the first edition of CommunityWorks Canada®, a pre-employability program that aims to improve job readiness among teens and young adults with ASD, aged 15-21, through volunteer opportunities.
-Starting this fall, many more young adults with ASD will enroll in these programs to foster the development of important skills and to seek opportunities for future employment -- and we cannot wait to let you know how it goes!
+For the years 2017 and 2018, The See Things My Way Centre for Innovation is thrilled to launch 3 additional editions of EmploymentWorks Canada (Quebec), as well as the two editions of CommunityWorks Canada®, (CWC).
+CWC is a pre-employability program that aims to improve job readiness among teens and young adults with ASD, aged 15-21, through volunteer opportunities.
+Starting in fall 2017, many more young adults with ASD will enroll in these programs to foster the development of important skills and to seek opportunities for future employment -- and we cannot wait to let you know how it goes!

 To learn more, visit:

 To participate in our programs as a participant, peer mentor, employer, or volunteer, please contact Carrie Mazoff at [email protected]